Leediyal14/FEND-My-Reads/README.md

    * At terminal, check that if you have Node.js installed.
 If installed, then move to the new cloned directory by using `cd` command.

    * From inside that new directory, run the following command to install all dependencies `npm install`

-    and after that start the server with the following:
+   * And after that, start the server with the `npm start` command in terminal.
-                    `npm start`

    * The My Reads App will automatically open in the    browser.
 You can run manually from [click here](http://localhost:3000/) too.